anandshaw123/Superstore-KPI-Dashboard/README.md

 #### The following file is included in this repository:

-- [Super Store Interactive KPI Dashboard.xlsx](https://github.com/anandshaw123/Superstore-KPI-Dashboard/blob/main/Super%20Store%20Interactive%20KPI%20Dashboard.xlsx): Excel file containing the interactive dashboard.
+- [SuperStore Interactive KPI Dashboard.xlsx](https://github.com/anandshaw123/Superstore-KPI-Dashboard/blob/main/Super%20Store%20Interactive%20KPI%20Dashboard.xlsx): Excel file containing the interactive dashboard.
 This file showcases the data analysis, visualizations, and user interface designed for easy exploration of sales data.